MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/emails/using-email-templates-to-send-an-account-recovery-email.md

 > [!NOTE]
 > You can use Gmail for testing, but with Gmail, you are limited to 2,000 emails per day.

 - Basic knowledge of how to create a player will be necessary since there will need to be players with a usernames and passwords before calling account recovery logic.
-Refer to our [Getting Started with PlayFab](../../config/dev-test-live/getting-started-with-playfab.md) tutorial which will run you through the process of creating a player for the title.
 - Read the [Game Manager quickstart](../../config/gamemanager/quickstart.md) if you are unfamiliar with the Game Manager, as it is the place where email templates are created.
 - Knowledge of how to work with player profiles will be necessary to confirm that emails will be necessary for checking that a contact email has been added to a player's profile.
 Please read up on how to get a player profile in the [Getting Player Profiles](../../data/playerdata/getting-player-profiles.md) tutorial, and make sure that under the **Client Profile Options** on your **Title** you allow **Contact email addresses**.